 Current Water System Status & Projects

-Based on the 2019 water audit, real water loss (leakage) is 59% of total water withdrawn from Buckeye Lake.
+Based on recent analysis, real water loss (leakage) is about 60% of total water withdrawn from Buckeye Lake.
 Leaks in the water system are being addressed by gradually replacing all galvanized steel pipe and faulty service lines, but this will take many years since there are over 60 miles of these lines.
 Furthermore, the mountainous terrain causes high pressures which increase leakage rates.
 AWWA, American Water Works Association, estimates unavoidable real losses for systems like Beech Mountain’s to be 0.120 MGD or 30-35% of daily use, due to the high pressure system design needed in the mountainous terrain.

 Beech Mountain residents are careful with their water use and their use shows a commitment to conservation.
 Over the past three years, Beech Mountain residents have used an average of about 2,000 gallons of water per month per household.
 This amount is far below the North Carolina state average of 4,000 gallons per month for indoor use and the EPA estimate of 9,000 gallons per month for the United States as a whole.